flyandi/bitsyosdhd/README.md

 I added also a PAN servo support.
 However both ARM and PAN signals have to come through SBUS as I specifically built it to use with the XF NANO RX.

+**Features**

+- O3 ARM State so you can get the full power
+- VBAT Display - YES
+- PAN Servo Support
+- More to come

 **Get Started**

 1. Install the libs used for this one via the Arduino IDE: